 For more tips on how to create a post-op recovery space at home visit our blog!

 A: Cellulite is still a very difficult problem to treat.
 It is the result of the tethering of fibers from the skin to the underlying tissues and Liposuction is not the answer to such a problem.
 Some techniques can be used during Liposuction which can help improve cellulite.
 However, Liposuction alone rarely addresses cellulite.

 Q: If you gain weight, will the fat come back in different locations?

 A: Liposuction removes fat cells which will not regenerate.
-However, the existing fatty tissue that remains can enlarge and weight can can occur with bad diet and lack of exercise.
+However, the existing fatty tissue that remains can enlarge and weight can occur with a bad diet and lack of exercise.
 To some degree, liposuctioned areas may be more resistant to enlargement than other areas of the body that were not addressed.
-This is not a result of relocation of fatty tissue but rather just enlargement of existing fatty tissues.
+This is not a result of the relocation of fatty tissue but rather just the enlargement of existing fatty tissues.